 Can I Use Frozen Spinach Instead?

-You can thaw it out/drain and stir into the soup.
-Alternatively, add to the pot as is and simply cook until it’s warmed through and wilted.
+You can thaw it out, drain and stir into the soup.
+Alternatively, add to the pot as is and simply cook until it’s heated through and wilted.

 Delicious Garnish Options

 - Reserve some of those asparagus tops for garnish!
-Simply cook in a pan with a little olive oil and pinch of salt and pepper.
-It only takes a few minutes or so (or until you’ve reach your desired doneness).
+Simply cook in a pan with a little olive oil and a pinch of salt and pepper.
+It only takes a few minutes or so (or until you’ve reached your desired doneness).

 - Swirl in some coconut yogurt

 - Drizzle of olive oil (lemon flavoured olive oil is SO good here)